Understanding Septic Tanks

 Now we connect this chamber back to the existing soakaway pipe.

 What happens next is that we now have cleaned water, akin to rain water, travelling along the perforated pipe, rising up above the pipe till it can move freely just below the topsoil.
 Once away from the contaminated soil, it finds its way down into the ground.
-The big difference is that the water is not backing up into the septic tank or any of the manholes between it and the house.
+The big difference is that the water is not backing up into the ST or any of the manholes between it and the house.

 Eventually the clean water will have cleaned the contaminated soil and so the ground slowly has a chance to recover.